fatemehYP/CV_ML_Projects/README.md

 ## face_smile_detection.py
 Object Detection using Haar Cascades.

-This script uses haar cascade for detecting face and smile in an image.The trained model for face detection and smile detection is downloaded from this link:
+This script uses haar cascade for detecting face and smile in an image.
+The trained model for face detection and smile detection is downloaded from this link:

 [https://github.com/opencv/opencv/tree/master/data/haarcascades]

 The main function used in the script is **detectMultiscale**.